 5. Conduct verification on information provided by the candidate.

 6. Convene a Board meeting to discuss and vote on which candidate to nominate or appoint to the Board.

 (a) Character and integrity.

-(b) The willingness to assume board fiduciary responsibility.
+(b) Willingness to assume board fiduciary responsibilities.

 (d) Relevant experience, including experience at the strategy/policy setting level, high level managerial experience in a complex organization, industry experience and familiarity with the products and processes used by the Company.